 *Acknowledgements: This work was supported by an Australian Government Research Training Program Scholarship, and a La Trobe University Research Postgraduate Scholarship.
 I would like to thank Zane Bruce, Jax Saunders, Cary Lenehan, and Alasdair Muckart for their generosity in sharing information about their experiences using aerial photography and for comments on this post.

-Citation information of the featured image: Aircraftwoman Merle Steele (Goulbourn, N.S.W.) enlarging aerial views for mosaic work, ca. 1941-1945.
+*Featured image credit: Aircraftwoman Merle Steele (Goulbourn, N.S.W.) enlarging aerial views for mosaic work, ca. 1941-1945.
 Argus Newspaper Collection of Photographs, State Library of Victoria.
 Accession no. H98.105/272.

 - The RAAF in non-military operations;